kyoukel/Hangman-Game/README.md

 ## Overview

 Create the computer game `Hangman`.

-User guesses a letter, letter guessed are displayed, correct letters are inserted into the word, if you guess the word before the max guesses count is reached, you win!
+User guesses a letter, letters guessed are displayed, correct letters are inserted into the mystery word, if you guess the mystery word before the max guesses count is reached, you win!
+Timer then resets and new game is ready to be played.

+* When the user wins, a green winner banner is displayed at the top that says: `CONGRATULATIONS YOU'RE A WINNER!`
+* When the user loses, a red loser banner is displayed at the top that says: `Nope, try again!`
+* All banners remain at the top to track winning status & count number of games played.

 ## Hangman Game Functionality